magneticio/vamp.io/content/documentation/guides/merge-delete.md

 topology.
 Notice the following:

 - The blueprint only has one backend cluster with one service.
-- The blueprint does not specify an endpoint using the `endpoints` key because we are going to use the endpoint already present and configured in the running deployment.
+- The blueprint does not specify a gateway using the `gateways` key because we are going to use the gateway already present and configured in the running deployment.
+However, it would be perfectly correct to specify the old gateway - the gateway would be updated as well.

 {{% copyable %}}
 ```yaml